 PubMed and CINAHL have filters for "Clinical Queries" - pre-formulated search strategies ("hedges") that can be applied to your search to retrieve only clinically sound studies.

 If an initial search retrieves too many results, it may be necessary to integrate an additional concept, using the Boolean operator AND.
-For example, if you are search on a PICO question, you may consider integrating the O (outcome of interest) into the search strategy.
+For example, if you are searching based on a PICO question, you may consider integrating the O (outcome of interest) into the search strategy.

 |Search Query:||Number of Results Returned:|